How often should you see the dentist while pregnant?

-Most doctors recommend to see your dentist at least once during pregnancy especially to clean your teeth and gums.
-Gum disease in pregnancy has been found to increase certain pregnancy complications such as premature deliveries.
+Most doctors recommend seeing your dentist at least once during pregnancy.
+Gum disease during pregnancy has been found to increase certain pregnancy complications such as premature deliveries.

 Whitening toothpaste, although they are not as effective, can help to whiten your teeth somewhat.
 Another option would be finding a dentist that uses a special type of light to whiten teeth.
 There are other types of whitening procedures that dental offices are now using.
 If you choose this type of treatment, let your dentist or hygienist that you are pregnant and what trimester you are in.